-IMPLEMENTING CHANGE Moving forward, the City will continue to expand the toolkit of infill incentives.
+Moving forward, the City will continue to expand the toolkit of infill incentives.
 Although not applicable yet, the incentives and proposed changes highlighted in this section represent goals the City is working to implement.
-These include expanding mixed-use zoning throughout the development code, creating property profiles for vacant sites, adopting a form-based code to guide new development, improving the appearance and enforcement of vacant properties, promoting homeowner rehabilitation programs, and making a concerted effort to invest in public realm improvements in the Infill Incentive District.
-EXPAND MIXED-USE ZONING Infill and redevelopment projects can stimulate revitalization efforts within the surrounding neighborhoods.
+These include expanding mixed-use zoning throughout the development code, marketing vacant sites, assembling a portfolio of pre-approved residential plans, improving the appearance and enforcement of vacant properties, promoting homeowner rehabilitation programs, and making a concerted effort to invest in public realm improvements in the Infill Incentive District.

+EXPAND MIXED-USE ZONING

+Infill and redevelopment projects can stimulate revitalization efforts within the surrounding neighborhoods.
 When these projects feature a mix of uses, the neighborhood becomes more walkable.
 The key to mixeduse projects is to ensure they are compatible with existing neighborhoods.
-The following are proposed changes that will increase mixed-use development in Yuma: - Adopt a Zoning Code text amendment to allow corner markets and other small service businesses to be located within residential zoning districts.
+The following are proposed changes that will increase mixed-use development in Yuma:

+- Adopt a Zoning Code text amendment to allow corner markets and other small service businesses to be located within residential zoning districts.
 For examples, corner markets provide residents the opportunity to easily access food and other goods within walking distance. - Expand the types of uses allowed in the Transitional (TR) District.
 Such uses may include higher housing density or more intense commercial uses. - In addition to changes to the Transitional (TR) District, an amendment to consider allowing certain types and densities of residential development within the Limited Commercial (B-1) District and the General Commercial (B-2) District is proposed.
 Permitting residential development within commercial development offers residents the opportunity to utilize urban living amenities.

-The Corner Market in Eugene, OR INCENTIVE RESPONSIBLE CITY DEPARTMENT TIMELINE (A) EXPAND MIXED-USE ZONING Community Planning 1-2 years B VACANT PROPERTY PROFILES Community Planning, Economic Development l year ADOPT A FORM-BASED CODE Community Planning, Building Safety 2 years SECURE VACANT PROPERTIES Building Safety 1-2 years (E) EXPAND HOMEOWNER REHAB PROGRAMS Neighborhood Services, Heritage Area 5 years (F) INVEST IN THE PUBLIC REALM Public Works, Engineering, Parks & Recreation, Community Planning 1-10 years VACANT PROPERTY PROFILES To augment the inventory of vacant parcels and buildings in the Infill Incentive District, the City's Community Planning Division will create property profiles to help potential buyers understand what uses are best suited for the sites.
+The Corner Market in Eugene, OR

+INCENTIVE RESPONSIBLE CITY DEPARTMENT TIMELINE A EXPAND MIXED-USE ZONING Community Planning 1-2 years B MARKET VACANT SITES Community Planning, Economic Development 1 year (1) ASSEMBLE STANDARD RESIDENTIAL PLANS Community Planning, Building Safety 2 years SECURE VACANT PROPERTIES Building Safety 1-2 years E EXPAND HOMEOWNER REHAB PROGRAMS Neighborhood Services, Heritage Area 5 years F INVEST IN THE PUBLIC REALM Public Works, Engineering, Parks & Recreation, Community Planning 1-10 years

+VACANT PROPERTY PROFILES

+To augment the inventory of vacant parcels and buildings in the Infill Incentive District, the City's Community Planning Division will create property profiles to help potential buyers understand what uses are best suited for the sites.
 Information included in these profiles will include zoning, land use designation, history of the site, availability of utilities, surrounding land uses, access to public facilities, most suitable land uses, and potential incentives.
 This effort will go hand-in-hand with the Pre-Development Meetings offered by City staff.
 Property profiles could be made available on the City's website and in print format.